 The Funeral Support Payment can help towards the cost of one return journey by the client for the purpose of arranging the funeral or to attend the funeral.
 This can include travel by car, bus or train, and can include travel by taxi, boat and plane in certain circumstances.
-For the Funeral Support Payment to cover the cost of this journey, it must not exceed the cost of a return journey from the client's home to the place of burial or cremation.
+For the Funeral Support Payment to cover the cost of this journey, it must not exceed the cost of a return journey from the client's home to the funeral location.